7h3rAm/writeups/htb.archetype/writeup.md

 \newpage
 ## Phase #3: Privilege Escalation
 1\.
 With our interactive shell running, we can now begin exploring the system further.
-Since the current user is a normal as well as service axxount, let's look at the Powershell history file to find any interesting commands:
+Since the current user is a normal as well as service account, let's look at the Powershell history file to find any interesting commands:
 ``` {.python .numberLines}
 type C:\Users\sql_svc\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt